chenchenzi/manytones/_pages/about_chenzi.md

 ### Scientific Lead

 I am a Leverhulme Trust Early Career Fellow at the University of Oxford.
 I received my D.Phil.
 (Ph.D.) in Linguistics from the University of Oxford.
-Previously, I worked as a postdoctoral research associate in forensic phonetics at the University of York, specialising in on automatic speaker recognition.
+Previously, I worked as a postdoctoral research associate in forensic phonetics at the University of York, focusing on person-specific automatic speaker recognition.

 My research interests are in phonetics, psychoacoustics, sociophonetics, tone, speech and language technology (particularly with applications to low-resource languages).
 My recent work focuses on quantitative analysis of natural speech in tone languages, with a perspective to understanding systematic phonetic variation and its implications for linguistic theory.
 For more information, please visit my personal [website](https://chenzixu.rbind.io).